-Sydney weather: Massive beach erosion at Collaroy as huge waves erode sand
+Massive beach erosion at Collaroy and Narabeen as huge surf erodes sand

 Up to 20 meters of beach sand at Collaroy and Narrabeen has been swept away by huge waves generated by the massive storm that brought a deluge to Sydney peaking on Sunday.